ChaltinPagan/ChatterBox/README.md

 * Chat rooms for new episodes only.
 * Chat rooms are only available for the duration of the TV show.
-* Chat rooms have a capcity limit.
+* Chat rooms have a capacity limit.
 * Waiting rooms for shows yet to air that day.
 * TV schedule with listings of today's new episodes.